 How do you establish your content pillars?

 Keyword research is the analysis of what type of words and topics people search for regarding your business.
-These words can be gathered from the research you have conducted about your target audience, and these particular keywords can be used to create a meaningful impact on your audience.
+These words are at the heart of good SEO content writing can be gathered from the research you have conducted about your target audience.

-Companies that publish more than 16 posts a month generate 3.5 times more traffic than those which publish less than four times.
-Coming up with that amount of website content — plus social media posts — is going to be near impossible to wing.
+Companies that publish more than 16 posts a month to their website generate 3.5 times more traffic than those which publish less than four times.
+Coming up with that amount of website content — plus social media posts — will be nearly impossible to wing.

-That is why all businesses need an editorial calendar.
-Editorial calendars should map out blog topics at least one month in advance.
-This will help you and your team stay organized and on track, instead of scrambling for content.
+That is why all businesses need a content calendar.
+Calendars should map out blog topics and social media posts at least two weeks in advance — this can be accomplished quickly and easily by content batching.
+This process will help you stay organized and on track, instead of scrambling for content.